chiunhau/p5-manager/README.md

 $ p5 g my_project
 ```

-This will generate a p5 project folder with some templates in it:
+This will generate a p5 project folder with some templates in it.
+(Notice: all projects can't live outside a collection, make sure you are running this command in a collection directory.)

 ```bash
 # create : my_project